All States/Florida/Jacksonville/General Contracting

 Permit Requirements

-City of Jacksonville requires building permits for most general contracting work through Planning and Development Department.
-Electrical, plumbing, and mechanical permits often required separately.
-Permit fees range from $50-$500+ depending on project scope.
+City of Jacksonville requires permits for most GC work through Planning and Development Department.
+Major renovations, additions, and new construction require building permits.
+Electrical, plumbing, and HVAC require separate trade permits.
+Permit fees range $200-2000+ based on project value.

 §3